lars-t-hansen/moz-sandbox/swat/MANUAL.md

    Let V be the value of Expr.
 If T is a subtype of ClassName, or if V's dynamic type is ClassName or a subtype of ClassName then return 1, otherwise 0.

+   TODO: This predicate should be written (or should be sugared as) "ClassName?" for each ClassName, and "Object?" should be predefined of course.

 TypeCast   ::= (as ClassName Expr)

    Expr must have static class type T where T is a supertype or subtype of